byronlong99/embedded-sql-tester/README.md

 }
 ```

+#### Setup

-First we just need to create the Ormlite Entities and create tables in sqlite with them.
+First, we just need to create the Ormlite Entities and create tables in sqlite with them.

 * First install the nuget package **DotNetSqliteUnitestingTools**
 * Add the following code to your AssemblyInitialize.
 This example uses **MSTest**.